napari/docs/docs/naps/10-migration-event-system.md

 Napari already contains components that execute across multiple threads, including computational workloads and GUI-related components.
 Threading behaviour is currently influenced by the communication mechanisms provided by backend libraries.
-For example, _Qt_ imposes thread-affinity requirements for GUI objects, while rendering backends have their own communication models.<br>
+For example, _Qt_ imposes thread-affinity requirements for GUI objects, while rendering backends have their own communication models.
 Although these constraints cannot be removed, they should remain encapsulated within backend integration layers wherever possible.
-Napari components should not need to understand backend-specific threading behavior simply to communicate with one another.<br>
+Napari components should not need to understand backend-specific threading behavior simply to communicate with one another.
 Furthermore, users / developers would benefit from improved communication of propagating events to the main thread.

 ### Proposed design principles